mongodb/js-bson/docs/upgrade-to-v5.md

 ## About

-The following is a detailed collection of the changes in the major v5 release of the bson package for nodejs and web platforms.
+The following is a detailed collection of the changes in the major v5 release of the bson package for Node.js and web platforms.

 <!--
 1. a brief statement of what is breaking (brief as in "x will now return y instead of z", or "x is no longer supported, use y instead", etc